HKPolyU-UAV/ReinforcementLearningPlatform/README.md

 See [ReinforcementLearning](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning).

+Tips: The two repositories, [ReinforcementLearning](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning) and
+[ReinforcementLearning_V2](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning_V2) are exactly the same for today's (12nd, June, 2023) update.
+However, future modifications will only be implemented in [ReinforcementLearning_V2](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning_V2).

 # Installation
 This platform can be implemented on both windows and ubuntu if you have installed python3.
 Currently, there is no ROS-related packages.
 It only requires pytorch, numpy, and opencv except original python packages.